About the Bicycle Music Festival

 A 501(c)3 project of the San Francisco Parks Alliance - sfparksalliance.org

-The mission of the Bicycle Music Festival is to promote sustainable culture in general and bicycle culture in particular, by physically engaging and immersing our community in the magic of bike culture, and cultivating and nurturing a network of local sustainable musicians, through our staging of free, community participatory, bicycle-based music events.
+The mission of the Bicycle Music Festival is to promote Ecotopian culture in general and bicycle culture in particular, by physically engaging and immersing our community in the magic of bike culture, and cultivating and nurturing a network of local eco-minded musicians, through our staging of free, community participatory, bicycle-based music events.

 The Bicycle Music Festival is the largest 100% bicycle-powered music festival in the world.
-The free, all-day (and into the night) event takes place annually in San Francisco, California on the Saturday closest to the summer solstice.
+The free, all-day (and into the night) event takes place annually in San Francisco, California, usually on the Saturday closest to the summer solstice.

 The Bicycle Music Festival features: a 14,000 watt pedal-powered PA system, as many as 15 bands, multiple festival stops, outrageous Critical Mass-style bicycle party caravans between festival stops, and zero use of cars or trucks.